UrbanSwati/organization-notifications-service/README.md

 the `.env.example` file which has an example of required environment variables for the service.
 Optional you can set the environment variables on your OS and the project should read them from there.

-## Running the Birthday Notification
+## Running the Birthday Notification Service

 Run this command to run the default birthday notification